 By 2050, 70% of the world’s population will live in urban areas, according to UN-Habitat, posing a number of sustainability challenges including increased traffic congestion and climate impact.
-Cities represent over 70% of GHG emissions and 60%- 80% of global energy consumption.
 At the same time, cities create wealth, generate employment and drive human progress.
-ICT will be one key technology to address SDG 11: to make cities and human settlements inclusive, safe, resilient and sustainable.
+ICT is an essential infrastructure to address the challenges of urbanization and will be one key technology to address SDG 11: To make cities and human settlements inclusive, safe, resilient and sustainable.

 Partnership with UN-Habitat